lastemp/coop_connect_rust_sdk/code_samples/enquiry/account_transactions.md

-# account_balance
+# account_transactions

-This example enquires about account holder's own Co-operative Bank accounts' balance as at now for the specified account number.
+This example enquires about account holder's own Co-operative Bank accounts' latest transactions for the specified account number and number of transactions to be returned..

 ## main.rs